pyth-network/pyth-sdk-solidity/README.md

 ## Mocking Pyth
 [MockPyth](./MockPyth.sol) is a mock contract that you can use and deploy locally to mock Pyth contract behaviour.
 To set and update price feeds you should call `updatePriceFeeds` and provide an array of encoded price feeds (the struct defined in [PythStructs](./PythStructs.sol)) as its argument.
 You can create encoded price feeds either by using web3.js or ethers ABI utilities or calling `createPriceFeedUpdateData` function in the mock contract.

+## Releases

+We use [Semantic Versioning](https://semver.org/) for our releases.
+In order to release a new version of this package and publish it to npm, follow these steps:
+1. Run `npm version <new version number> --no-git-tag-version`.
+This command will update the version of the package.
+Then push your changes to github.
+2. Once your change is merged into `main`, create a release with tag `v<new version number>` like `v1.5.2`, and a github action will automatically publish the new version of this package to npm.